davidecaria/cloud-hub/azure-deployments/hacknights-s01-e02/README.md

-# Hacknights S01E02 - Azure Deployment
+# Hacknights S01E02 - Night at the DC

 ## Instructions